Prayikkara Pappan

 Prayikkara Pappan is a 1995 Indian Malayalam-language action drama film directed by T. S. Suresh Babu and written by Shaji Pandavath.
-The film stars Murali, Madhu, Jagadish, Bheeman Raghu, Sukumaran, Raghavan, Chippy, Geetha and Surendra Pal.
+The film stars Murali, Madhu, Jagadish, Bheeman Raghu, Sukumaran, Raghavan, Geetha, Chippy and Surendra Pal.
 The film's score was composed by S. P. Venkatesh.

 Plot

 Achutanan, a man, who arranged to help Sivan, a protege of his mentor, Shankunni Moopan while searching his parents' murderers.